Statement of Faith

 Faith

 When the Bible speaks of faith, it means the belief and trust in God that a born-again believer has for his or her Creator.
-God has designed the relationship between Him and us to be based on faith and nothing else.
+God has designed the relationship between Himself and us to be based on faith and nothing else.
 Without faith, we cannot be saved from our sins.
 In fact, God has made it so that faith is the only requirement for salvation.
-No work, merit, or material goods can be added to faith to accomplish out salvation.
+No work, merit, or material goods can be added to faith to accomplish our salvation.
 Faith is not a work, instead it is the ceasing of work on our end and trusting fully in the work of Christ.
-Without this faith, nothing we do can be pleasing to God and whatever we do outside apart from an underlying motivation to trust and serve Him ends up being a sinful act.
+Without this faith, nothing we do can be pleasing to God and whatever we do apart from an underlying motivation to trust and serve Him ends up being a sinful act.

 We are to continue in faith throughout the entire Christian life.
 This is a struggle as obstacles to our faith come from every angle in a sin-filled world.
 But God is so trustworthy that, if we look to Him, we are able to keep the faith until we finish the race of this life.